loafey/blastcap/blastcap-doc/design-doc.typ

 == Game World Fiction
 See the #link(<LoreCompendium>, "Lore Compendium") chapter for more details.

-== Monetization
-#inlineTodo[How will the game make money?
-Premium purchase?
-F2P?
-How do you justify this within the design?]

 == Platform(s), Technology, and Scope (brief)
 #inlineTodo[PC or mobile?
 Table or phone?
 2D or 3D?
 Unity or Javascript?
 How long to make, and how big a team?
   How long to first-playable?
 How long to complete the game?
 Major risks?]